 Language and Culture Proficiency

-Undergraduate credit only; graded P/NP only
+Undergraduate credit only; pass/no pass only

 The language and culture proficiency requirement can be fulfilled in a variety of ways, depending upon the skills and needs of the student.
-See page 49 for detailed information.
+See page 40 for detailed information.